-Constant need for electronics engineers to design new products
+Good demand for electronics engineers to design new products

 New Zealand's electronics industry is small with most companies designing and manufacturing niche electronic products for export, and employ only a few staff.
 Despite this, electronics engineers continue to be needed to research and design new electronic products.